devitocodes/devito/docs/wave.rst

                    time_order=time_order, space_order=spc_order, save=True,
                    dtype=damp.dtype)

-TimeData is a devito data object used to store and manage time-varying as well as space-varying data
+TimeData is a Devito data object used to store and manage time-varying as well as space-varying data

 We initialize our grid to be of size :samp:`model.get_shape_comp()` which is a 3-D tuple.
 :obj:`time_dim` represents the size of the time dimension that dictates